 In the first volume, I put the work of Colombian artist Doris Salcedo at the heart of the discussion.

 Nor can the state of permanent civil war in Colombia be construed as an excuse to provincialize her art, in an anxious attempt to confine the horror to an area that then can be left to its own devices.
 Paradoxically, it is the way Salcedo makes art objects out of used objects that forbids such an escapist interpretation.
 The used furniture she transforms and reworks into sculptures are traces, indexes of lives destroyed.
 The materiality of those lives creates spaces from which no one can easily withdraw.
 In the absence of figurative representation, it is the lines from one area of horror to another that together form a web spun around the viewing subject.
-This book has already been published.
+This book was published in 2010.

 Salcedo’s art is insistently material.
 Ahtila’s work is lucidly and limpidly figurative.
 It is why we are drawn into it, and attune to its subliminal messages, or rather, its affective impact.
 To avoid a one-to-one relationship between figuration and political impact I have limited the corpus for my analysis of Ahtila’s work to her video installations.
 This art form is not simply figurative: as soon as it consists of more than one channel, it cannot even be seen in its totality.
 But so much of modern and contemporary art is not figurative in the traditional sense, a sense that usually equates it with representation.
 Hence, it cannot even be suspected of such propagandistic endeavors as Ahtila so carefully avoids.
 It is my contention that art as such can be political.
 Whatever the forms it takes, whatever the discourse surrounding it, or within which it intervenes, art can have a social impact that answers to the political.